lejon/RMath-Java/README.md

 RMath-Java
 ==========

 This is a Java wrapper of the R math library.
+If you are not interested in the whole GIT repo you can just download the latest release of the JAR file (from the Releases section) and add it to your CLASSPATH.

+Currently the it only works on Mac OS X, since I haven't compiled the native for the other OS'es yet, but Linux are in the pipe.

-Basic usage:
+## Basic usage

+Add 'RMath-Java-X.X.X.jar' to your classpath.

 ```java